binamov/iis-lb/README.md

 ## DISCLAIMER

-This cookbook is used to help demonstrate the `wrapper-cookbook pattern`, `attribute precedence` and `search` in Chef Essentials training for Windows.
+This cookbook helps demonstrate the `wrapper-cookbook pattern`, `attribute precedence` and `search` in Chef Essentials training for Windows.
 This cookbook does NOT describe the definitive pattern for configuring IIS as a web load-balancer.
 Use at your own risk.

 ## Platforms